History of Sweden

 Late 19th-century Sweden was marked by the emergence of strong popular movements that included the free churches, the temperance and women’s movements, and above all the labour movement.

-The labour movement, whose growth kept pace with industrialization in the late 19th century, was reformist in outlook after the turn of the 20th century.
+The labour movement, whose growth kept pace with industrialisation in the late 19th century, was reformist in outlook after the turn of the 20th century.

 The first Social Democrats entered government in 1917.
 Universal suffrage was introduced for men in 1909 and for women in 1921.
 Plans for a welfare state were drawn up during the 1930s after the Social Democrats rose to power, and put into effect after World War II.